Washington D.C. Landlord Tenant Rights

 Tenants in Washington D.C. are primarily responsible for:

-• Maintaining the premises so it is clean, safe, and sanitary.
+• Maintaining the premises so it is clean, safe, and sanitary

-• Disposing of all garbage in a clean, safe, and sanitary manner.
+• Disposing of all garbage in a clean, safe, and sanitary manner

-• Keeping all plumbing fixtures clean and sanitary.
+• Keeping all plumbing fixtures clean and sanitary

-• Maintaining the premises so it is free from rodents and vermin.
+• Maintaining the premises so it is free from rodents and vermin

-• Maintaining all facilities, utilities, and services in a safe and good working condition.
+• Maintaining all facilities, utilities, and services in a safe and good working condition

-• Not destroying or damaging any part of the premises.
+• Not destroying or damaging any part of the premises

 Evictions in Washington D.C.

 Landlords in Washington D.C. have broad powers to evict tenants.
-Washington D.C, landlords can evict tenants for:
+Washington D.C. landlords can evict tenants for:

-• Violation of Lease Terms: If a tenant violates a lease, landlords must provide a 30-Day Notice to Comply requesting they remedy their behavior.
-Nonpayment of rent is considered a lease violation.
-Proper service for nonpayment of rent needs to be completed and the landlord must provide a copy of the notice to the Rent Administrator not more than five days after issuing the notice to the tenant.
+• Nonpayment of Rent: Nonpayment or rent requires a 30-Day Notice To Pay or Quit.
+A landlord cannot evict for nonpayment of rent unless the unpaid amount is $600 or more.
+The landlord must provide a copy of the eviction notice to the Rent Administrator not more than five days after issuing the notice to the tenant.

-• Demolition of the Rental Unit: If an owner wants to demolish a rental property and rebuild it.
-The landlord must give a 180-Day Notice to Quit.
+• Demolition of the Rental Unit: If an owner wants to demolish a rental property and rebuild it, the landlord must give a 180-Day Notice To Quit.
 If the tenant remains on the property, the landlord may file for eviction.

-• Owner’s Personal Use of Rental Unit: If the landlord wants to live in the rental unit and no longer wants to rent out the property, they must issue a 90-Day Notice to Quit.
+• Owner’s Personal Use of Rental Unit: If the landlord wants to live in the rental unit and no longer wants to rent out the property, they must issue a 90-Day Notice To Quit.

-• Sale of Rental Unit: If the rental unit is being sold, landlords must issue a 90-Day Notice to Quit.
+• Sale of Rental Unit: If the rental unit is being sold, landlords must issue a 90-Day Notice To Quit.

-• Illegal Activity: If the tenant (or their guest) participates in an illegal activity on the premises, a landlord may issue a 30-Day Notice to Quit.
+• Illegal Activity: If the tenant (or their guest) participates in an illegal activity on the premises, a landlord may issue a 30-Day Notice To Quit.

 Read more